tusharsadhwani/blog/src/pages/post/builtins.md

 The code object of this function will store the constant `2`, as well as the variable name `number`, but it obviously cannot contain the actual value of `number`, as that isn't given to it until the function is actually run.

 So where does that come from?
 The answer is that Python stores everything inside dictionaries associated with each local scope.
-Which means that every piece of code has its own defined "local scope", that contains the values corresponding to each variable name.
+Which means that every piece of code has its own defined "local scope" which is accessed using `locals()` inside that code, that contains the values corresponding to each variable name.

 Let's try to see that in action: